Built from the inside out.

 Sunlight filtering through coastal trees

 Four facilitators, one family.
-We bring different backgrounds and a shared commitment to making sure you feel safe enough to be yourself.
+We bring different backgrounds and the same commitment: making sure you feel safe enough to be yourself.

 Jiva DeVoe